 There is always the temptation to think you are the biggest screw up that ever walked the Earth.
 But that is a mistake you need to stop committing right now.

-There are millions of others who experience the gut-wrenching feelings you experience when you make mistakes.
+There are millions of others who experience the gut-wrenching feelings you experience when you slip up.

-Realizing this fact is one of the most important steps towards abandoning the idea that you are “broken” or “defective” or “not good enough”.
+Realizing this fact is one of the most significant steps towards abandoning the idea that you are “broken” or “defective” or “not good enough”.

 Nobody is perfect and has it all together all the time.